Jolomolokolo/deej/README.md

 - The process involved **extensive trial and error** to achieve the perfect balance between form and function.

 ![Design Process](https://github.com/user-attachments/assets/e5a80a31-df66-493b-8ec2-60660f857152)

+*This is an image from the design phase.
+It shows, how I started with the modell and how it looks now!*

 ## 🛠️ Development & Features